Thug in a container

 Docker Compose setup

-Create a directory named thug-lab, and inside it a Dockerfile:
+Create a directory thug-lab containing a Dockerfile:

 RUN apt-get update && \